Term loans, credit lines and more for established businesses with APRs from 5.9%–18.65%

 - Fees: $150 origination fee and $39 late fee

-On top of this, business owners can also get real estate loans and SBA financing through Capital One.
-If you’re interested in either of these loans, call your local branch to get information on how and where to apply.
+On top of these choices, business owners can also get real estate loans and SBA financing through Capital One.
+If you’re interested in either, call your local branch to get information on how and where to apply.

 What makes Capital One business loans unique?